jasonally/hack_this_site_missions/basic/missions_1-5.md

 **Answer:** Check the page source.
 Above the password form I see this comment:
 `<!-- the first few levels are extremely easy: password is a13fe647 -->`
-Enter the password and submit.
+The password might be different for you.
+But enter whatever text you see and submit.

 **Key Ideas:** Check the raw HTML and see what you can learn.